 Can dogs accelerate progress in cancer prevention?
-Canine studies have already helped define the dose of an antioxidant-the trace mineral selenium-that minimizes cancer-causing genetic damage within the aging prostate.
+Canine studies have already helped define the dose of an antioxidant-the trace mineral seleniumthat minimizes cancer-causing genetic damage within the aging prostate.
 The message from the dogs: when it comes to taking dietary supplements such as selenium to reduce your cancer risk, more of a good thing is not necessarily better.
 Elderly dogs given moderate doses ended up with less DNA damage in their prostates than dogs given lower or higher amounts.
-Comparative oncologists hold that dog studies conducted before largescale human prevention trials are initiated can streamline the process of finding the most effective dose of cancer preventives and can enable oncologists to lob a well-aimed grenade at the cancer foe.
+Comparative oncologists hold that dog studies conducted before largescale human prevention trials are initiated can streamline the process of finding the most effective dose of cancer preventive, enabling oncologists to lob a wellaimed grenade at the cancer foe.